PenumarthiSushmanth/Hackerrank-Python/README.md

 # Hackerrank
-The questions solved by me in python in Hackerrank.
+Some of the solutions for python questions in Hackerrank.